Paying for College 101

 You can learn more about the FAFSA, including deadlines and materials needed for a successful application, in this comprehensive guide.

 3) Understand Your College’s Financial Aid Opportunities

 Of course, the need-based aid that your FAFSA determines might not be enough to cover all college expenses.
-In that case, it makes sense to inform yourself about financial help you can get based on your academic achievements, extracurricular activities, and more.
+In that case, it makes sense to inform yourself about the financial help you can get based on your academic achievements, extracurricular activities, and more.

 You will come to know this type of assistance as merit-based aid.
 It can cover a wide spectrum, from athletic scholarships to out-of-state tuition waivers and even grants for being a first-generation student.
-The exact aid available differs from school to school, so talk to your admissions counselor about the opportunities for your college(s) of choice.
+The available aid differs from school to school, so talk to your admissions counselor about the opportunities for your college(s) of choice.